Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 Unlike other Korean education apps that offer tables and charts, this makes you write each letter and block it on your smartphone.
 There is a perfect way to study, make mistakes, practice, and progress.

-If you just started out learning Korean, you can try this app.
+If you have just started learning Korean, you can try this app.
 This is meant for those at the early stage of the study.
 This can help you master the Korean alphabet in a few days to weeks.

 32. HiNative — Q&A Korean language forum